 Me : “Yes.
-I’ll paint it and give it to Taylor (brother-in-law) and he can put it in front of that old bare mattress he calls a couch.”
+I’ll paint it and give it to Taylor (my brother-in-law) and he can put it in front of that old bare mattress he calls a couch.”

-So we get it home and I add it to the pile of furniture that needs to be painted…the pile that lives on our front porch, cause we’re trashy and garage-less like that (but still way classier than Taylor).
+So we get it home and I add it to the pile of furniture that needs to be painted…the pile that lives on our front porch, cause we’re THOSE neighbors, the furniture hoarding garage-less ones.

 It sits there for a few weeks until one Sunday when Elijah is taking a exceptionally long nap.

-Adam: “Let’s go paint those tables…I want to get all that crap off our front porch.”
+Adam: “Let’s go paint those tables…I want to get all that stuff off our porch.”

 Me: “Okay!”
 (Looks like all I need to do is hoard furniture to get help painting it…good to know.)